1fish2/BBQTimer/README.md

   position until your next BBQ.

 ## TODO
-* Test on various OS versions, screen sizes, and pixel densities.
+* Test on various OS versions.
 * Set other AndroidManifest.xml values?
 (Search info?)
 * Deploy to the Play store.